belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "We think they might be up to some shady business."

-"There's a trader here who might have more information---she's delivering a shipment of food and supplies from the local markets."
+"There's a trader here who might have more information---she's delivering a shipment of food and supplies to the local markets."

 They thank Cedric for the lead, and head to the temple's kitchen.
 Entering they hear a familiar voice.
 "You!" exclaims Saphielle.